Rain Barrel: How To Make And Use Rain Barrels

 Could Your Rain Barrel Be Harming Your Plants?
 A Look At Rain Barrel Hygiene

-We work hard caring for our plants… for food (veggies) or for enjoyment (flowers).
-The last thing we want to do is put anything on them which could harm the plants or what they produce.
+We work hard caring for our plants… for food (veggies) or enjoyment (flowers).
+The last thing we want to do is put anything on them that could harm the plants or what they produce.

-Have you considered that the rain barrel water as a potential “harmful” source?
+Have you considered the rain barrel water a potential “harmful” source?
 No one wants a contaminated rain barrel with potentially harmful substances in it.

-Sometimes, it can difficult to get motivated to take on the job of giving it a good flush and cleaning.
-It is important to clean your rain barrel on a regular basis, though.
+Sometimes, it can be difficult to get motivated to give it a good flush and cleaning.
+It is important to clean your rain barrel regularly, though.

-All this makes for fun talk, but GRIT shares more ideas on how to use the excess water collected using rain barrels in your garden.
+All this makes for fun talk, but GRIT shares more ideas on using the excess water collected using rain barrels in your garden.

 How To Install A Fiskars Rain Barrel System

-Here’s how to use a rain barrel to water lawn.
+Here’s how to use a rain barrel to water the lawn.

 Rainwater collection works great for watering our plants and our lawn.
 It also serves as a great way to have rainwater when it’s not raining is to store it in a rain barrel.

-Harvesting rainwater also reduces your eco footprint because you use less of it and it reduces the runoff that carries with it contaminants and sediments making their way into creeks and other water resources.
+Harvesting rainwater also reduces your eco footprint because you use less of it and it reduces the runoff that carries contaminants and sediments into creeks and other water resources.
 And it’s not a new idea.
-Ancient civilization harvested their rainwater in cisterns for their communities too.
+Ancient civilization harvested their rainwater in cisterns for their communities, too.

 Today, people can choose from many ways to collect rainwater.
-Some will divert the water directly into the barrel, but once the barrel fills up, all that excess water overflows and some of that can go into your foundation or your basement.
+Some will divert the water directly into the barrel, but once the barrel fills up, all that excess water overflows, and some of that can go into your foundation or basement.

-Fiskars offers two types of diverters and both work with standard size downspouts.
+Fiskars offers two types of diverters; both work with standard-size downspouts.
 Now, their latest model contains a filter preventing the downspout from getting clogged with debris and a window that lets you see when the filter needs to be cleaned.

-You spend time making your home look great and working on your lawn and garden.
-So it only makes sense to have a rainwater harvesting system to compliment it all.
+You make your home look great and work on your lawn and garden.
+So it only makes sense to have a rainwater harvesting system complementing everything.

-The main benefits to owning a rain barrel look clear.
-Installation and maintenance should work easy as well.
+The main benefits of owning a rain barrel are clear.
+Installation and maintenance should work easily as well.
 With a few basic tools, you can install this system.

 After choosing where to install the rainwater harvesting system, prepare the ground to place the rain barrel.
 These rain barrels weigh heavy when full.
 So take the time to make the base firm and level.